sarabenali88/IoT/docs/embedded/technical_documentation.md

 # Technical documentation

-Your Wiring Diagram, Bill of Materials, ... everything about how you built your embedded device should be documented here.

 ## BOM (Bill of Materials)

 Below you will find the Bill of Materials of my own project.
 This is made for others who want to recreate my project and